This is the second post in my new series, “Notes from the Road,” where I share my raw travel notes and thoughts soon

 Cafe Escondido – Owned by a former expat dive instructor, it's one of my favorite spots.
 Good sea views, food, and WiFi.

 Earth Mama's Garden Cafe – Canadian owned.
-Offers healthy organic dishes.
+It offers healthy organic dishes.
 Friendly staff.
 WiFi.
 Mostly outdoor seating, so not a good option if it's rainy.

 The Buena Vida – Expat owned.
 Don't judge the food by the small informal setting.
 The food quality is good, though I fond the portion sizes a little on the small side.